robotstreamer/robotstreamer_win_obs/README.md

 Note: If you are using OBS and you have a 64bit computer, make sure you have 64bit OBS.

-Here's where our community hangs out: https://discord.gg/n6B7ymy
+Here's where our community hangs out.
+If you have any questions, this is the place to go: https://discord.gg/n6B7ymy